VriskaSerket51/EastwardModLoader/README.md

 Other game logs will be saved at '%appdata%/Pixpil/Eastward/{steam_id}/game.log' (Windows).

 ## Add custom mod
-'modloader.lua' is just a template, you can edit it whatever you want!
+'template.lua' is just a template, you can edit it whatever you want!

 Key idea is using Eastward's signal handler, such as `mock.connectGlobalSignalFunc("game.init", onGameInit)`.